 Department: Mechanical Engineering

-Ken Goodson chairs the Mechanical Engineering Department and holds the Davies Family Provostial Professorship.
+Ken Goodson is the Robert Bosch chair of the Mechanical Engineering Department and holds the Davies Family Provostial Professorship.
 He specializes in heat transfer and energy conversion and has 40 PhD alumni, nearly half of whom are professors at schools including Stanford, UC Berkeley, and MIT.
 Goodson is a Fellow with ASME, IEEE, AAAS, and APS.
 Honors include the ASME Kraus Medal, the ASME Heat Transfer Memorial Award, the IEEE Thermi Award, the AIChE Kern Award, the SRC Technical Excellence Award and, in 2015, named lectureships at MIT, the University of Illinois, and Purdue.
 Goodson co-founded Cooligy, which developed cooling systems for Apple desktops.
 Goodson’s education at MIT includes the BS’89 and PhD’93 in mechanical engineering as well as the BS’89 in Music.